How to Care for Antique Furniture

 - Also avoid placing furniture in direct sunlight if possible, which can cause leather to fade.
 If you cannot avoid it, consider closing the blinds or curtains when the room is not in use, to protect your items.

-- Town Talk’s Leather Cream Spray helps to prevents leather furniture from drying out.
+- Town Talk’s Leather Cream Spray helps to prevent leather furniture from drying out.
 When cleaning leather avoid using water which could cause blemishes.

 - Be sure to use a soft, clean cloth to apply and buff all polishes & waxes when cleaning antiques.
 The long-lasting Town Talk Microfibre Cloth is perfect for this.